 An insurance score is a way of predicting how likely you are to have an accident or claim.
 It's not the same as your credit score and doesn't factor in things like the car you drive, the number of moving violations you've had or your income.

-When you get an auto quote with Say, you can opt in to see your insurance score for free.
+With Say, there are two ways.
+When you get an auto quote, you can opt to see your insurance score for free.
+If you only want to see your insurance score, you can use our insurance score quote (also free).
+Once you're a Say driver, you can access your insurance score at anytime through your MySay dashboard.
 We get our insurance scores from LexisNexis, which is considered to be the leading analytical database of insurance scores.

 By looking at the way you've handled finances and insurance in the past, we can compare those traits to policyholders who've had claims with us before and predict the likelihood that you'll have one.

 How is an insurance score different from a credit score?

 While credit scores and insurance scores both look into your financial history, there is a big difference in the way that information is analyzed.